 The savings start when you book our popular Visit Philly Overnight Hotel Package™.
-The special offer includes includes two nights accommodations and FREE hotel parking, perfect for a quick and budget-friendly getaway.
+The special offer includes two nights of accommodations and FREE hotel parking — perfect for a quick and budget-friendly getaway.
 Click the button below to browse rates and availability.

-Continue reading for the top ten free attractions in Philadelphia, below:
+Read on for the top ten free attractions in Philadelphia:

 1. Independence Hall

 One of Philadelphia’s most popular attractions, Independence Hall offers free admission all year long.
-Due to its popularity, advance timed tickets (required March through December) are needed and can be reserved at the Independence Visitors’ Center.
+Due to its popularity, advance timed tickets (required March through December) are needed and must be reserved at the Independence Visitors’ Center.
 Snagging those tickets means less waiting in line — and more time for exploring other nearby historic sites.